tindyc/django-quest/.github/ISSUE_TEMPLATE/issue-1-setup-django.md

 name: "Issue 1 – Setup Django & Dependencies"
 about: "Start the Quest by creating your virtual environment, installing Django, and generating requirements.txt"
 title: "Issue 1 – Setup Django & Dependencies"
-labels: issue-1
+labels: ["issue-1"]
 assignees: ""
 ---

 # 🧙‍♂️ Issue 1 – Setup Django & Dependencies
 Welcome to the first stage of your Django Setup Quest!
-In this step, you’ll prepare your environment, install Django, and generate your `requirements.txt` file.
+In this step, you’ll prepare your computer, install Django, and generate your `requirements.txt` file.

 Follow all steps carefully — everything later in the Quest depends on this setup.